lebedov/hide_my_python/README.md

 ### Database file

 The proxies will be saved in this file.
+If no file is specified, the proxies are written to the screen in CSV format.
 If the file doesn't exist, it will be created.
 If it exists, the proxies will be appended to it (the file won't be overwritten).
 The database contains only one table, named `proxies`, with the following structure: